raivohdus/autotetris/README.md

 - **without_ai/**
   Contains a version of the Tetris game without the AI implementation.

+- **learner/**
+  Contains a version of the Tetris game which can be used to run the genetic algorithm which searches for best possible heuristics.
+Low performance but gets the job done.
+Requires patience. :D

 ## How to Run

 1. Install Python 3.